PetePrattis/sparse-matrices-addition-and-sub-matrices/README.md

 > #### Functionality (2 implementations)
 >
-> 1. The first implementation uses 2d arrays
+> 1. The first implementation uses linked-lists to reduce size and time complexity
-> 2. The second implementation use linked-lists to reduce size and time complexity
+> 2. The second implementation uses 2D arrays
 >

 > #### About this project